roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 185.199.111.153
 ```

 > You just need one of the entries to work.
-Depdending on how long does your DNS provider takes time to propagate the
-> changes, your domain should start pointing at your github pages repo within a few minutes to a couple of hours.
+Depdending on how long does your DNS provider takes time to propagate the changes, your domain should start pointing at your github pages repo within a few minutes to a couple of hours.
+Read more about custom domains in github pages [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages)

 > This site is also hosted in github pages.
 You can find the repository [here](https://github.com/roshangautam/roshangautam).

 **_Thats it folks !!!_**